Massachusetts Creditor Guide

 Can a Massachusetts debtor choose between federal and state exemptions?

 Yes.
 Massachusetts has not opted out, so a filer may elect the federal exemptions under Section 522(d) of the Bankruptcy Code or the Massachusetts state exemptions.
 The choice is all-or-nothing; a debtor cannot mix line items from both, and joint filers must choose the same system.
+The numbers usually settle it: the federal homestead is $31,575 against a $1,000,000 Massachusetts declared homestead, while a renter often does better on the federal wildcard of $1,675 plus up to $15,800 of unused homestead.
+Federal amounts are re-indexed every three years and were last set effective 1 April 2025.

 What is the difference between the automatic and declared homestead?

-Is the Massachusetts declared homestead really one million dollars?
+Is the Massachusetts declared homestead really $1,000,000?

 How much vehicle equity is exempt in Massachusetts?